 Was this experience written into my life’s contract this time around and why?
 Was it preordained or, finding myself at a major crossroad in my life, had I taken a detour from my destiny’s path?
 Had I just rewritten the script of my life?

-: ‘My First Time—On Film’ by Kay Parker
+An excerpt from: ‘My First Time—On Film’ by Kay Parker

 Kay Parker not only rewrote the script of her life when she exploded onto the X-rated screen, she also refined adult cinema.
 Kay, probably best known for her performance in Taboo, the infamous film in which she plays a mother who has an affair with her own son, brought her unique combination of elegance, sophistication, and intense sexual heat to every role she played.
 Born to a navy family in Birmingham, England, during World War II, Kay was raised on a tiny island in the Mediterranean.
 In 1968 she stepped off a Greyhound bus into the peace and love generation in San Francisco, with no idea what juicy adventures were to come.